Ubpa/UDRefl/doc/introduction_en_US.md

 - Shared Object `SharedObject`: a derived class of object view `ObjectView`, contains a `std::shared_ptr<void>` to store the object.

+- Attribute `Attr`: additional information about fields, methods or type, which is a shared object

 ## 1. Registration

 What we need to register is the class information `TypeInfo`, it contains